 The weekly timetable of those in a teacher’s position consists of compulsory lesson time, and time to be spent on activities related to education.
 In practice, 40 hours a week is regarded as full-time employment, and in case of teachers 32 hours are fixed and have to be spent on education-related tasks.
 Approx. 22-26 lessons are compulsory lessons to be delivered.
-Children spend compulsory lessons where the teacher is in immediate contact, or in lessons, teaching/educating the child.
+The teacher is obliged to devote the working time – in and between classes- to the education of children.
 That includes time spent supervising children in breaks.
-Supervision is interpreted broadly as it includes the whole period beginning with the child entering the door until legally leaving the building, including the compulsory programmes, sessions in the school’s schedule.
-In the time that remains the teacher may prepare for the next teaching day, or do some overtime standing in for a colleague, or may hold structured optional classes if pupils so require (special student’s circle, catch-up class, etc.) or sorts out paperwork, or attends meetings.
+Supervision is interpreted broadly as it includes the whole period beginning with the child entering the building until legally leaving it, including the compulsory programmes, sessions in the school’s schedule.
+In the time that remains the teacher may prepare for the next teaching day, or do some overtime standing in for a colleague, or may hold structured optional classes if pupils so require (special student’s circle, catch-up class, etc.) or deals with administrative tasks, or attends meetings.

 A teacher or a kindergarten teacher with at least 20 years of experience in their profession, who reaches a retirement age within 5 years can choose a reduced working time.
 Their salary and wages will be reduced by fifty per cent of the reduction in working time.

-A teacher must be exempted from working at her/his workplace one day per a week to provide time for their expert and counsellor duties.
-This amount of working time allowance varies per position.
+A teacher must be exempted from working at her/his workplace one day a week to provide time for their expert and counsellor duties.
+Therefore, his/her working schedule spent with teaching and education is reduced.
+This amount of working time reduction varies per position.
 The working time allowance is 8 hours for the teacher, who is the professional head of a foster-parenting network, of a children’s home or of a reformatory.
-For those, who carries of the task of a school head, a head of teaching staff or teachers helping the work of the students self-government, the working hours spent with education cannot be less than the lower limit of their working time; 9 hours per a week for head teachers, 20 hours per a week for head teachers in kindergarten.
+For those, who carry out tasks of the head of teaching staff, head teachers or teachers helping the work of the students self-government, the working hours spent with education cannot be less than 75% of the lower working time limit applicable to his / her job; 9 hours per a week for head teachers, 20 hours per a week for head teachers in kindergarten.

 It is also counted as expert or counsellor work of a head teacher when they are a member of a certification committee during a qualification process on behalf of the head of the institution.